2020 New York's 22nd congressional district election: Errors

 Tenney's lead grew to 122 after the review.

 On January 29, DelConte's clerk sent a letter to a Tenney campaign volunteer warning her that text messages she was sending to the justice's cell phone appeared to be an attempt to improperly influence him, and to cease immediately.
 The text messages, sent over a period of about a month, urged him to "STOP LOOKING FOR DEMOCRAT VOTES" and accused him of violating the Constitution.
 The volunteer had obtained DelConte's private number while she was a delegate for the Conservative Party of New York State and DelConte was seeking their endorsement.
 DelConte never saw these text messages; they were noticed by his clerk.
 The volunteer said that she played a minor role in the campaign.
-FEC records show a $75 transaction to Knight from Tenney's campaign in February 2020 for services as a notary public.
+FEC records show a $75 payment to her from Tenney's campaign in February 2020 for services as a notary public.

 Nearing the end, the judge rejected Brindisi's team's arguments on including purged voters (85 ballots) and voters who voted in the wrong polling place (128 ballots) or left their vote in a drop box in the wrong district (51 votes).
 However, he ruled in favor of including 92 absentee ballots from Madison County that Brindisi's team argued for, and for including 62 ballots that the Tenney team questioned whether the signature on the ballot matched the signature on record.
 This reduced Tenney's lead by a few votes but she remained ahead.
 Brindisi's team asked to halt the certification, arguing that seating Tenney in Congress would render his appeal moot, but the judge rejected that argument.

 On February 5, DelConte ruled that Tenney had won the election by 109 votes, and ordered the state to certify the results immediately.
 Brindisi conceded the election three days later and dropped his appeal.
 Under the Federal Contested Elections Act, Brindisi had the option to ask the House of Representative to intervene in the 30 days following certification.
 This would have likely required transporting all ballots to Washington for a recount by the General Accountability Office, and would have taken three months or more.
 In a statement after conceding, he gave his reasons for not continuing the appeal or taking advantage of the FCEA.
 He said that he felt more voters in his district were exhausted by the presidential election and Trump's claims of voter fraud, and did not want to prolong the race any more.
 Brindisi also spoke about not wanting to seem divisive, and the fact that the House seat would remain vacant until the recount was settled.
 He did call for an investigation into the election, as did Justice DelConte in his final statement.